cakeoven/CakeCSV/README.md

 		),
 	)

-And the export component will output a CSV like this:
+And the Csv component will output a CSV like this:

 <table cellpadding="7">
 	<tr>